Here’s the thing about periods: you get them, but you don’t necessarily want to talk about them. At least I don’t, anyway.

-But I’m a professional, and so I persevered to get some answers – because as grossed out as I am by periods and all things period-related, I was also strangely curious, and I figured other people would be, too.
+Still, she seemed pretty excited by the whole thing, and so I persevered to get some answers – because as grossed out as I am by periods and all things period-related, I was also strangely curious about her experience… and I figured other people would be, too.

-I managed to convince my friend to talk to me on the condition of anonymity – but for the purpose of this story, let’s call her Kira (not her real name) – and in return, she agreed to tell me everything she knows about these mystical menstrual cups.
+I managed to convince my friend to talk to me on the condition of anonymity – but for the purpose of this story, let’s call her Kira (not her real name) – and in return, she agreed to tell me all about her experiences using these mystical menstrual cups.